varmox/ygeonline/content/post/vcf-faq.md

 <details>
 <summary><strong>Do I need SDDC Manager / Fleet Manager with VCF9?</strong></summary>

-No — for 9 you just need VCF Operations.
-Because VCF Operations will handle the licensing for 9.
+No — for VCF 9 you just need VCF Operations, which handles the licensing.
 </details>

 <details>